YourJCU Subject and Teaching Survey

 Strategies for promoting high survey response rates will be promoted to staff before and during the survey period, and include some of the following:

 Nothing helps more than regular reminders to students from teaching staff.
-To support this, staff can download a series of survey promotional slides (PPTX, 278 KB) for display during their lectures.
+To support this, staff can download this presentation for use during their lectures.

 Students need to believe their responses will be considered.
 Staff can help achieve higher response rates when they, (a) regularly seek informal feedback, and then (b) tell students about what they have learned and how those insights are being used to improve the subject.